billwear/doc-workflow-tools/README.md

 radlastmod returns the last edited time and the last editing user to STDOUT, as a comma-separated tuple.
 The last edited time is in whatever timezone your chosen discourse instance is using, usually Zulu time.
 Conversion and use of the output timestamp is up to the end user.
 The last edited user is printed as the username of the account which performed this last edit.
 Cross-referencing that username to the discourse user list is up to the end user.

+radlastmod shouldn't be needed too much.
+There is a [wonderful report](https://discourse.maas.io/admin/reports/post_edits) that discourse generates, which is way faster, much less stress on the system, and much easier to see what changed.
+Even if you use radlastmod, cleverly in a shell script, to get the list of last mods and who modded, you'll still have to go look at the changes, which means pulling down text and then generating similar, side-by-side text for a diff, and....
+Nevermind all that; just use the discourse report, it's much easier.
+But the tool is here if you want to use it.

 #### radf

 radf filters markdown received via STDIN according to command-line options, and outputs the filtered markdown to STDOUT.
 A simple example is the easiest illustration.